nualagr/dargan-health-foods/README.md

   * [RandomKeyGen](https://randomkeygen.com/).
 Used to generate the Secret Key.
   * [Slack](code-institute-room.slack.com).
 Used during development and testing to find the solutions to problems enountered.
   * [Stack Overflow](https://stackoverflow.com/).
 Used to search for the answers to problems encountered during the development and testing of the website.
+  * [Stripe](www.stripe.com).
+Payment processing platform used to validate and authenticate payments and, potentially, to receive payments made over the internet.
   * [Subtle Tools](https://subtitletools.com/convert-text-files-to-utf8-online).
 Used to convert the products csv file to utf-8 so that it could be read by dictReader() before being converted to json.
   * [TinyPNG](https://tinypng.com/).
 Used to compress the site logos and background-images to improve performance results.
   * [Unsplash](https://www.unsplash.com).
 Used to source the non-product site images.